 - Tooth sensitivity to heat or cold

 Even before you suspect that you have a cavity, you'll want to maintain regular dental visits every six months.
-Your dental professional (dentist and dental hygienist) not only cleans your mouth, but monitors any oral problem that can occur, from tooth decay to screening for oral cancer.
+Your dental professional (dentist and dental hygienist) not only cleans your mouth, but monitors any oral problem that can occur, from tooth decay to screening for oral cancer, notes the Cleveland Clinic.

 If you do have a cavity, you cannot treat the condition on your own, and putting it off will only allow the decay to worsen.
 The earlier you see your dentist, the more likely it is that they can catch a cavity in an early stage, which may be easier and less costly to treat.
 Your dentist is your partner in oral care, so make an appointment with them as soon as possible for an assessment if you believe you have cavity symptoms.